liupeirong/web-app-api-multi-identity-provider/README.md

     * log out and log in using IdentityServer or Google, you'll see a different list of blobs.
     * examine how BackendSvc is [configured](BackendSvc/appsettings.json#L33) to use __different Service Principals__ to access different Storage accounts based on the identity provider user signed in with.
 4. Go to https://polyauthfrontend.azurewebsites.net,
     * log in using an Azure AD account, then ```CallBackendSvc```, you'll see a list of blobs.
 The last item in the list is a SAS url to the last blob on the list that you can use to directly access in the browser.
+    * also try ```CallBackendSvcMSI```, you'll see the same list of blobs.
+The superiority of MSI is that there's no service principal configurations needed for the application.
     * log out and log in using IdentityServer or Google, you'll see a different list of blobs.
+The storage account where the blobs are located is in another Azure AD tenant.
+If you try ```CallBackendSvcMSI``` now, it will throw an error, because MSI only works in the tenant where the web service and the storage account are colated.
     * examine how BackendSvc is [configured](BackendSvc/appsettings.json#L14) to use a __single Service Principal__ to access different Storage accounts in different Azure AD tenants, based on the identity provider user signed in with.

 ## Run it yourself